 This kind of Market Powered Data can be a treasure for investors.
 When they get trustworthy consumer data at scale and in real time, they may validate their investment thesis or predict market trends fast.
 A team of research analysts like the one at Raymond James can offer an edge to its clients by finding this proprietary information.

 But they had a problem they hadn’t been able to solve, according to their team leader: “Surveying customers in a cost-efficient way.”

 How to survey your target market quickly and cost-effectively

 The team needed to put out a report identifying the latest online trends among millennials.
 So they designed a survey with questions about apps and websites like Facebook, Snapchat, Amazon, Google, GrubHub, UberEats, and more.

 The investment researchers then launched the survey on our global consumer panel SurveyMonkey Audience, targeting U.S. residents between the ages of 18 and 34 from all household income levels.

-“We were able to turn around a survey in a couple of days,” Kessler says.
+“We were able to turn around a survey in a couple of days,” the leader says.
 Soon, a report landed in Raymond James clients’ inboxes, detailing 12 powerful consumer insights gleaned from the survey’s Market Powered Data.